Higor-Dinis/Elliptic/docs/Concepts.md

 In this case, an exception is being thrown to indicate an error.
 This is a common pattern in many programming languages, but it introduces complexity and makes code harder to follow and debug.

-Instead, Eliptic encourages a simpler approach, where errors are returned as values:
+Instead, Elliptic encourages a simpler approach, where errors are returned as values:

 ```Cpp
 int error_function() {